-You will see multiple mirrors of a memory device that has a physical smaller address range than the associated address range of the Chip-Select signal.

-For instance if you adjust Chip Select Signal /CS1 to be active within an address range of 1 MByte and the actually memory size populating the phyCORE is just 256 kByte, you will get three mirrors of your RAM.
+You will see multiple mirrors of a memory device that has a physical smaller address range than the associated address range of the Chip Select signal.
+For instance if you adjust Chip Select signal /CS1 to be active within an address range of 1 MByte and the actual memory size populating the phyCORE is just 512 kByte, you will get one mirrored image of your RAM.

-We recommend that you generate a \.m66 map file for your project and inspect the memory map information within this file.
-Compare this information with the physical memory model resulting from your settings selected within the start167.a66 file.
+We recommend that you generate a .m66 map file for your project and inspect the memory map information within this file.
+Compare this information with the physical memory model resulting from your settings selected within the start_pC-XC167.a66 file.